FlorianS4/project_4_django/README.md

 This project was based on the Code Institute - I think therefore I Blog walkthrough.
 The walkthrough provided a base for a standard blog.
 I customised a lot of the layouts and styling of this base with Bootsrap and custom CSS.

-For help with creating a blog post and for different modesl I used [Codemy.com](https://www.youtube.com/@Codemycom/featured) on YouTube and [Dee Mc](https://www.youtube.com/@IonaFrisbee) aswell on YouTube.
+For help with creating a blog post and for different models I used [Codemy.com](https://www.youtube.com/@Codemycom/featured) on YouTube and [Dee Mc](https://www.youtube.com/@IonaFrisbee) aswell on YouTube.

 - I used [this video](https://www.youtube.com/watch?v=vXMTp_1_L7Y) for help with creating a post.
 - I used [this video](https://www.youtube.com/watch?v=nFa3lC105dM) for help with deleting a post.
 - I used [this video](https://www.youtube.com/watch?v=JzDBCZTgVyw&t=1s) for help with editing a post.
 - I used [this video](https://www.youtube.com/watch?v=e49QSMHXM5k&list=PLCC34OHNcOtoQCR6K4RgBWNi3-7yGgg7b&index=17) for help with storing and displaying likes correctly.

-- I used the way [AliOKeeffe](https://github.com/AliOKeeffe) handled her project's bookmarking section in [this project](https://github.com/AliOKeeffe/PP4_My_Meal_Planner) as a reference and built on it for my own bookmars.
+- I used the way [AliOKeeffe](https://github.com/AliOKeeffe) handled her project's bookmarking section in [this project](https://github.com/AliOKeeffe/PP4_My_Meal_Planner) as a reference and built on it for my own bookmarks.

 ### Similar students projects